platformsh/platformsh-docs/docs/src/guides/symfony/philosophy.md

 Every time you deploy a branch to Platform.sh, the code is *built* and then *deployed* on a new cluster.

-The **build** process looks through the configuration files in your repository and assembles the necessary containers.
+The **build** process looks through the configuration files in your repository and assembles the necessary containers; the Symfony integration comes with a [default build hook](./integration#symfony-build) that fits most needs.

-The **deploy** process makes those containers live, replacing the previous versions, with no service downtime.
+The **deploy** process makes those containers live, replacing the previous versions, with no service downtime; the Symfony integration comes with a [default deploy hook](./integration#symfony-deploy) that fits most needs.

 ### How your app is built